 - I’m Getting Arrested! – With only one click, users can broadcast a personalized alert message as soon as they are arrested.

-If you have been arrested in Nassau County, NY, contact our experienced criminal defense attorneys at Foley Griffin, LLP to protect your rights and future.
+If you have been arrested in Nassau County, NY, contact our experienced criminal defense attorneys at Foley Griffin to protect your rights and future.